dia-meTr/alpaka-apigw-config-manager/README.md

 - CORS configured for frontend origin

 ### Best Practices
+- **Use SSO if available**: Integrate company SSO instead of built-in authentication for production deployments
-- Change `JWT_SECRET` in production
+- Change `JWT_SECRET` in production (if using built-in auth)
-- Use strong passwords
+- Use strong passwords (if using built-in auth)
 - Enable HTTPS in production
 - Regularly review audit logs
 - Keep dependencies updated